lailaeliotti1/HOME_FBU/README.md

    * User can input house preferences and save them.
 * Stream
     * User can view possible homes
+*Profile
+    * User can upload profile picture, view username, and email.
 * Logout
     * User can logout